tpb1908/CWDoc/doc.md

 #### Emoji

 Emoji are added to GitHub Markdown by specifying their alias between two colons.
-For example ":smile:" should be rendered as 😄.
+For example ":smile\:" should be rendered as 😄.

 ##### Loading Emoji